LauraLassance/praticas-devsoft-2015-01/week3/exercises/README.md

 ## Setup Instructions

-1. Open a Terminal and go to directory of the course's GitHub repository.
+1. Open a Terminal and go to the directory of the course's GitHub repository.
 If you are using the course's VM, the directory is `~/Dev/praticas-devsoft/infosimples-repo`.